yzlin/react-native-audio-api/README.md

 ## License

-react-native-audio-api library is licensed under [The MIT License](./LICENSE)
+react-native-audio-api library is licensed under [The MIT License](./LICENSE).
+Some of the source code uses implementation directly copied from Webkit and copyrights are held by respective organizations, check [COPYING](./COPYING) file for further details

 ## Credits

-This project has been bult and is maintained thanks to the support from [Software Mansion](https://swmansion.com)
+This project has been built and is maintained thanks to the support from [Software Mansion](https://swmansion.com)

 [![swm](https://logo.swmansion.com/logo?color=white&variant=desktop&width=150&tag=react-native-reanimated-github 'Software Mansion')](https://swmansion.com)